 Protection Options:

-1. Enable Permanent Protection with all incoming traffic passing through our filters:
+- Enable Permanent Protection, with all incoming traffic routed through our filters:

-Not all client networks will be announced, only those that require protection at a specific moment in time.
-For example, if you are expecting an attack or it has already begun, you can manually redirect network announcements to StormWall (removing them from other providers).
+Not all client networks will be announced — only those that require protection at a specific moment.
+For example, if you expect an attack or one has already started, you can manually redirect network announcements to StormWall (removing them from other providers).

-1. Automate the announcement of protected networks when an attack begins using a DDoS sensor:
+- Automate announcing protected networks when an attack begins using a DDoS sensor.:

-The sensor, installed on the client’s side, automatically switches the attacked network to protection mode and removes it from unprotected providers immediately after detecting the beginning of an attack.
-After the attack is over, it returns the network back.
+The sensor, installed on the client side, automatically switches the attacked network to protection mode and withdraws it from unprotected providers as soon as an attack is detected.
+After the attack ends, it returns the network to its original state.

 DDoS sensor operation scenarios: